 [US Powerboating courses in nearby regions of Eastern Connecticut, Eastern Long Island and New Jersey may also be viewed in the powerboat Course Calendar.
 The one-day State Boating Safety Courses are held monthly in many locations throughout the year:

 Here are some questions that program leaders may use to guide their instructors through the powerboat certification process:

-1) Are you taking Level 1 course for first time in 2017?
+1) Are you taking Level 1 course for first time this year?

 Yes: Safe Powerboat Handling certificate is required by JSA, see 2)

 No: Safe Powerboat Handling certificate is not required by JSA, see 3)

 2) Do you already have a safe boating certificate that is valid in the state you plan to work?

 Yes: Take the one-day Accelerated Safe Powerboat Handling course to receive your Safe Powerboat Handling certificate